 Canada’s primary sector, particularly its agricultural activities, thrives due to its diverse climate and abundant natural resources.
 With 6.48% of the land dedicated to agriculture, the country produces a variety of crops like wheat, rapeseed, maize, and barley, along with animal products such as milk, soybeans, and potatoes.

-Despite contributing only 1.6% to the GDP, agriculture plays a crucial role in the economy.
-The top ten agricultural products based on tonnage highlight the significance of crops like peas, lentils, and oats, showcasing the sector’s importance and variety.
+Despite contributing only about 1.6% to GDP, agriculture plays a crucial role in the economy.
+The top agricultural products based on tonnage highlight the significance of crops like peas, lentils, and oats, showcasing the sector’s importance and variety.

 Military Activities and Economic Sectors of Canada